Juliet Cadzow

-Juliet Cadzow (born 9 May 1948) is a Scottish actress.
-She played Edie McCredie in the children's television series Balamory, Suzie Fraser in BBC series River City and various roles in BBC series Still Game.
+Juliet Cadzow is a Scottish actress.
+She played Edie McCredie in the children's television series Balamory, Suzie Fraser in BBC series River City, Mrs Anderson in Molly and Mack and various roles in BBC series Still Game.

 Career

 Cadzow started her career with Billy Connolly in "The Great Northern Welly Boot Show".
 She then went on to have seasons at the Dundee Repertory Theatre, The Traverse, The Lyceum Theatre, Salisbury, Watford, Wildcat, 7.84, Borderline Theatre, The Young Vic, and Citizens Theatre.

 In the television comedy series Still Game, she played the roles of Winston's fantasy woman and the conductress, whom her character became when he was awakened.

 She was nominated for "Best Actress" at the 1997 BAFTA Scotland Awards for her role in the 1992 film Upstate.

 In 2011, Cadzow played Gabriella Catalano in Fast Romance.

-In 2012, Juliet provided the voice of the resurrected Ice Governess in the Doctor Who Christmas special of 2012 The Snowmen.
+In 2012, Cadzow provided the voice of the resurrected Ice Governess in the Doctor Who Christmas special of 2012 The Snowmen.

 In 2018 and 2022, she appeared in two episodes of Molly and Mack as Mrs Anderson.

 In 2018, she appeared in Clique as Glyn Michaels.

 In 2022, Cadzow celebrated twenty years of Balamory, with television appearances on BBC The Nine and radio stations such as BBC Radio Scotland and BBC Radio WM.

 Between 2016 and 2024, Cadzow played the role of Susie Fraser in River City.

-She has played in various pantomimes in the UK over the years and has also appeared in the television series Casualty and Coronation Street.
+Cadzow has played in various pantomimes in the UK over the years and has also appeared in the television series Casualty and Coronation Street.

 In 2023, Cadzow appeared as a guest on a documentary about 100 years of BBC Scotland alongside Balamory co-star Julie Wilson Nimmo and River City cast members, it aired on BBC Radio Scotland and the BBC Scotland channel.
 In May 2023, it was announced that Cadzow would be starring in the theatre tour of The Stamping Ground across Scotland.

-For the 2026 Balamory reboot, Cadzow will once again be playing Edie McCredie.
+In November 2025, Cadzow made a return to A Play, A Pie And A Pint in Strangers In The night, 10 years since her last performance at Oran Mor.

+In 2026, Cadzow reprised her role of Edie McCredie in the reboot of the children's television series Balamory for CBeebies and BBC iPlayer.
+In May 2026, Cadzow starred as Norma Desmond in Sunset Boulevard at Perth Theatre in Perth, Scotland.
+In June, Cadzow played the same role at Oran Mor, Glasgow.